lgodard/outliers-interquartile-range/README.md

 ## Results

-The methos returns an object with the following entries
+The `getOutliers` method returns an object with the following entries

 |Entry|description
 |------ | -----------|